Create a distributed collaboration

 Keep in mind character limitations when naming and describing a collaboration workspace.
 The Workspace Name text box can contain up to 100 characters and the Workspace Description text box can contain up to 250 characters.
 You can create more collaboration workspaces after the collaboration has been created, if necessary.
 See Manage collaborations for details.

-7. Choose the group that will be linked to the collaboration workspace.
-This can be an existing group, or you can create a new group for this purpose.
+7. Choose an existing group or create a group that will be linked to the collaboration workspace.
 Click Next.

 A group can only be associated with one collaboration workspace.
-Host access to this workspace will be Send and receive.
+The host organization will be configured with the Send and receive access mode option.

-• If you create a new group for the collaboration, it will be a private group where all group members can contribute content to the group.
-You can change the status and contribution settings after the group has been created as needed.
+• If you create a group for the collaboration, it will be a private group to which all group members can contribute content.
+You can change the status and contribution settings after the group is created as needed.
 See Create groups for more information about these settings.
-When you create a new group for a collaboration, you must specify tags for the group to proceed.
+When you create a group for a collaboration, you must specify tags for the group to proceed.

-• If you choose to link an existing group, the drop-down menu will show a list of all the groups in the organization, including private groups.
+• If you choose to link an existing group, the drop-down menu shows a list of all the groups in the organization, including private groups.

 Note: